What are the benefits?

 You may also want to look at the very clear instruction video for fitting magnetic double glazing, made by Lambeth Council:

 The main product is Easyfix Magnetglaze made by Tubeway, but also sold on many other websites.
 This comes in two forms:-

-Alternatively, some sites (e.g. Indigo) sell larger rolls of tape (similar to standard magnetglaze), which work out a lot cheaper if you are doing several windows.
+Alternatively, some sites, particularly Indigo, sell larger rolls of tape (similar to standard Magnetglaze), which can work out cheaper if you are doing several windows.

 Magnet Glaze Indigo kit Magnet Glaze Pro

 PETG is not quite as clear as acrylic and is not as polished, but is still perfectly ok.
+PETG is also somewhat heavier, which can make big sheets a little awkward.
 Both acrylic and PETG are recyclable.
 Styrene is cheaper, but will yellow with age and become brittle.
 Polycarbonate is by far the strongest, but about double the price, for no real advantage.

 Sheets vary in thickness from 2mm to 4mm, depending on size of window.
-The sheet supplier will advise, but Jill recommends 4mm as it's stiffer and easier to handle.
+The sheet supplier will advise, but we have found 3mm suits most applications and is easy to handle.

 Where can I buy sheet Acrylic and what will it cost?

-There is no supplier in Lewes and Lewes Glass don’t like dealing with plastics, but can order it in cut to size.
-However, they only go to Brighton and Hove Plastics in Portslade, so you might as well buy it from them direct.
+There is no supplier in Lewes and the nearest supplier is Brighton and Hove Plastics in Portslade.
 B&H Plastics keep most materials in stock and can usually cut to size while you wait, but not on Saturdays.
-Alternatively, you can ring though the dimensions and they will cut ready for you to collect.
+It’s best to ring though the dimensions and they will cut ready for you to collect.
 Make sure though that it will fit in your car!